 - Get an Identity Protection Personal Identification Number (IP PIN) to use on your future tax returns.
 If you’re eligible to receive an IP PIN, the letter will instruct you to either request an IP PIN online, or complete Form 14039, Identity Theft Affidavit.

 - Place a fraud alert on your credit file by contacting one of the following credit reporting agencies.
 You only need to contact one of them.
 The agency you contact will notify the other two.

 - Find out if a credit file exists for your minor child if we advised you that we lost or disclosed your dependent child’s personal information.
 If you want to know if a credit file exists for your minor child (under 18 years of age) or if your child’s identity may have been misused, you can contact one of the three credit reporting agencies listed above.

 Frequently asked questions

-What do I do if I have trouble enrolling or if I'm told my verification code is invalid?
+What do I do if I have trouble enrolling or if I'm told my enrollment code is invalid?

-Can my power of attorney (POA) contact the IRS about this data loss, theft, or inadvertent disclosure?
+Can my power of attorney (POA) contact the IRS about this data loss, theft, or disclosure?

 Yes.
 When filling out Form 2848, Power of Attorney and Declaration of Representative, you must specify “IRS breach,” “IRS data loss,” or “IRS information loss” on line 3 as the “Description of Matter.”
 If you don’t, we can’t discuss this matter with your POA.